awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 **All Upfront**
 Full payment is made at the start of the term, with no other costs incurred for the remainder of the term regardless of the number of hours used\.

 If you are using consolidated billing, all the accounts in the organization are treated as one account\.
 This means that all accounts in the organization can receive the hourly cost benefit of reserved DB instances that are purchased by any other account\.
-For more information about consolidated billing, see [Amazon RDS Reserved DB Instances](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidatedbilling-other.html#consolidatedbilling-rds) in the *AWS Billing and Cost Management User Guide*\.
+For more information about consolidated billing, see [Amazon RDS reserved DB instances](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidatedbilling-other.html#consolidatedbilling-rds) in the *AWS Billing and Cost Management User Guide*\.

-### Size\-Flexible Reserved DB Instances<a name="USER_WorkingWithReservedDBInstances.SizeFlexible"></a>
+### Size\-flexible reserved DB instances<a name="USER_WorkingWithReservedDBInstances.SizeFlexible"></a>

 When you purchase a reserved DB instance, one thing that you specify is the instance class, for example db\.m4\.large\.
-For more information about instance classes, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.
+For more information about instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 If you have a DB instance, and you need to scale it to larger capacity, your reserved DB instance is automatically applied to your scaled DB instance\.
 That is, your reserved DB instances are automatically applied across all DB instance class sizes\.
 Size\-flexible reserved DB instances are available for DB instances with the same AWS Region and database engine\.
 Size\-flexible reserved DB instances can only scale in their instance class type\.
 For example, a reserved DB instance for a db\.m4\.large can apply to a db\.m4\.xlarge, but not to a db\.m5\.large, because db\.m4 and db\.m5 are different instance class types\.
 Reserved DB instance benefits also apply for both Multi\-AZ and Single\-AZ configurations\.
 Flexibility means that you can move freely between configurations within the same DB instance class type\.
 For example, you can move from a Single\-AZ deployment running on one large DB instance class to a Multi\-AZ deployment running on two small DB instance classes\.